fabianmichael/kirby-markdown-field/README.md

 Enhanced markdown editor for Kirby 3

-> ⚠️This field is a work in progress, we advise no to use it in your installations yet.
+> ⚠️This field is a work in progress, we advise not to use it in your installations yet.
 Any help is most welcome, and will allow us to release it sooner.

 <br/>